UBC-MDS/survey_arrival_time/milestone2.md

 ### Variables in the data

 1.  distance\_km: Distance travelled in kilometers.
-This is numeric variable.
+This is a numeric variable.
 2.  mw\_arrival: Arrival time in class on Mondays and Wednesdays.
-This is numeric variable.
+This is a numeric variable.
 3.  tt\_arrival: Arrival time in class on Tuesdays and Thursdays.
-This is numeric variable.
+This is a numeric variable.
 4.  mode\_of\_transport: Mode of transportation used to travel.
-This is categorical variable.
+This is a categorical variable.

 ### Table of Summary Statistics